libmapper/libmapper/README.markdown

 UDP port, which all nodes listen on, and this is used to implement a collision-handling protocol that can assign a unique ID to each device that appears.
-Actual signal data is sent directly from a sender device to the receiver's IP and UDP port.
+Actual signal data is sent directly from a sender device to the receiver using either UDP or TCP.

 Advantages of libmapper
 -----------------------